 SBIR@Connect was created in partnership with the Naval Information Warfare Center Pacific (NIWC Pac) under the Naval Informations Warfare Systems Command (NAVWAR) to support the SBIR/STTR program’s mission to drive innovation and collaboration between small businesses and government agencies.
 Although our partnership and focus is specific to the Navy, and we directly support NAVWAR, there are another ten agencies that participate in the SBIR program.
 To learn more about NAVWAR, or find an agency that fits your technology, please visit our Agency resources page.

 SBIR/STTR projects are based on a topic that expresses the government needs.
 Those topics are posted publicly through Broad Agency Announcements, BAAs, so that small businesses can apply and propose a solution.

 There are usually three BAAs per fiscal year, with an occasional topic being released out of cycle.
 Each BAA has multiple SBIR and STTR topics from all agencies per cycle, so it’s important to continue to refer to the navysbir.com website for the latest information on deadlines.

-The Navy’s 21.3/C cycle pre-released April 25th, 2021, and had a total of 3 standard SBIR topics, 2 of which belong to NAVWAR.
+The Navy’s 22.1/A cycle pre-released December 1st, 2021, and had a total of 90 SBIR topics, and 26 STTR topics.
 To take a look at the Navy topics, please visit here.

 For more information, check out our videos below.